Stability, Efficiency, and Contentedness of Social Storage Networks: Stable, Efficient and Contented Networks

-We, now, discuss results on stability of symmetric storage networks with $2$ or more components.
-Examples of scenarios where this might be useful include companies under the same umbrella group, where the social storage networks of each of these companies may be viewed as a component of a larger network which may be monitored or analysed by an independent oberver (administrator or regulator, as discussed in the previous section).
-The results of this section (Proposition 3, Corollary 3, and subsequent claims) will help the independent observer check the stability of the system as a whole and, if requried, externally perturb the system so that all agents achieve maximum utility.
+We, now, discuss results on stability of symmetric storage networks with two or more components.
+Examples of scenarios where this might be useful include companies under the same umbrella group, where the social storage networks of each of these companies may be viewed as a component of a larger network, which may be monitored or analysed by an independent observer (as discussed in the previous section).

-\begin{claim} Suppose $\mathfrak{g}$ is a symmetric social storage network with $2$ or more components.
-If $\mathfrak{g}$ is bilaterally stable, then there is at most one component with less than or equal to $\hat{\eta}$ agents. \end{claim}
+\begin{clm} Suppose $\mathfrak{g}$ is a symmetric social storage network with two or more components.
+If $\mathfrak{g}$ is bilaterally stable, then there is at most one component with less than or equal to $\hat{\eta}$ agents. \end{clm}